gautamsonpitale17/BuildIn30Days/DevFinder/README.md

 DevFinder (Project 18/30)

-DevFinder is a modern, responsive web application that allows you to search for GitHub users and view their profile information instantly.
+DevFinder is a simple web application that allows you to search for GitHub users and view their profile information instantly.

 Features:
 - Search GitHub users by username